Expand Your Learning Capabilities 10 Fold

 Mosston recognized that both learners and teachers can and do become entrenched in one particular style and therefore miss out on so much teaching and so much learning.

-We’ve described each teaching styles moving along the spectrum from the instructor (we’ll refer to instructor from now on rather than teacher/coach) making most of the decisions to the learner making most of the decisions, but it’s not a one way journey.
+Below is a brief outline of each teaching styles moving along the spectrum from the instructor (we’ll refer to instructor from now on rather than teacher/coach) making most of the decisions to the end of the spectrum where the earner making most of the decisions, but it’s not a one way journey.
 You can move freely back and forth along the spectrum at will.
 We’ve also changed the labels of some teaching styles to make the spectrum really user friendly and skipped a couple of styles for simplicity.
 So lets start at the one end and finish at the other.

 As the title suggests.
 The learner takes time to practice something. learns what something feels like compared to what they would normally do.
-They learn to compare what was and what should be in their own time, going at their own speed, choosing their own line.
+They learn to compare what was and what should be, in their own time, going at their own speed, choosing their own line.
 The instructor still determines the general subject matter and gives feedback accordingly.
 Practice time allows the learner to develop and begin the process of making decisions themselves developing an amount of individual responsibility whilst still receiving plenty of direction and feedback from the instructor.
 The instructor’s in control but appears more flexible allowing learners time to practice.
+The instructor leads the session.

 As the title suggests.
-Learners begin to watch other performances from the instructor, other learners and other skiers.
+Learners begin to watch other performances from the instructor, other learners, other skiers.
 They learn to observe performance in someone else, recognize what is right, how it differs to themselves and can begin to apply it to their own learning.
 The instructor provides a lot of direction, who to watch, what to watch, when to watch but the learner can begin, under the guidance of an instructor, to see effective performance and in turn apply it to themselves.
 The instructor’s very much engaged and there’s a lot more two way dialogue going on within the group between group members and the instructor.
+The instructor still leads the session. but there is a lot more engagement with the class.

 As the title suggests.
 The learner begins an important step of working things out for themselves, developing an ability to learn independently and the ability to find solutions themselves.
 The instructor is still very active creating tasks and scenarios that allows the learner to develop very important discovery skills.
 The instructor will help lead the learner along the best route of discovery, keeping them heading in the right direction.
 It’s the first step to creative learning.
 The instructor will still have set the target goals and will help the learner to discover and achieve these.
 Rather than the instructor becoming redundant, the instructor is as engaged as ever if not more so but in a very different relationship.
 There’s a lot more questioning from the group and the instructor listens, offers advice and suggests rather than dictates.
 The instructor can seem less domineering and more understanding.
-Learners used to a more COMMAND style may not be used to this type of approach but the benefits are immense if used well.
+Learners used to a more COMMAND style may not be used to this type of approach preferring to be told what to do.
+But the whole idea of this style is to help learners become more in tune with working out things themselves.
+Vital for long term development.

 As the title suggests.
 The learner begins to develop outward thinking in their learning.
 Discovering new and exiting way of doing things.
 Developing creativity and the ability to find different ways of achieving a goal.
-Taking different lines down a mogul field or developing different ways of initiating a turn, different ways of skiing and controlling speed.
+Taking different lines down a mogul field or developing different ways of initiating turns, different ways of skiing and controlling speed.
 The learner increases their repertoire of skills, becomes more versatile and more adaptable to changes in the environment.
 The learner develops the ability to think outside the box and create many solutions themselves recognising and discovering many different ways of achieving things.
 The instructor is still very active in setting the goals and helping the development of creative thinking and skiing and still heavily involved in developing and aiding feedback.
 Learners used to COMMAND may get frustrated thinking “just tell me the right way to do it and quickly” but remember that is not the purpose of this style and to develop DIVERGENT thinking and the ability to think ‘outside the box’ and create independence it’s a vital style to learn and develop.
+This is an absolute must for anyone that wants to take their performance towards it’s maximum level.

 As the title suggests.
 The learner begins to take more responsibility in the learning process recognizing their ability and goals and working out what they themselves wish to learn, develop and achieve.
 The instructor becomes more of a sounding board, a source, an aide, responding to the learners questioning and needs.
 The learner is much more active in their development, taking the lead role.
 The instructor is used by the learner but far from being redundant is now a valuable learning tool and now the learner takes the leading role using the instructor as they choose.
 The learner is making all the decisions, choices, setting the goals.
-The instructor just one – do what they are asked.
+The instructor just one decision – do what they are asked.
 But that doesn’t mean to say they’re less involved they could be more engaged in the session than ever but it’s now up to the learner.
 It’s a valuable place for any learner to get to and means every instructor can be used to the learner’s benefit.
 The learner is firmly in control of their own learning and the instructor is used as much as the learner chooses.
-It’s your show.
+It’s the learners show.
+I love it when learners have arrived at this style.
+They just ask me questions all the time and I just need to answer.

 MOVING BACK AND FORTH ALONG THE SPECTRUM